esigler/lita-mysql/README.md

 the commands shown in 'Usage'.
 You can do so by running:

 ```
-mysql host add <alias> <fqdn> <username> <password>
+mysql alias add <alias> <fqdn> <username> <password>
 ```

-**NOTE**: There is no 'default' MySQL host - if you have configured more than one database host, you will need to explicitly choose a host for all relevant commands.
+**NOTE**: There is no 'default' MySQL host, once you add more than a single alias.
+If you have configured more than one database host, you will need to explicitly choose a host for all relevant commands.

 **NOTE**: Table backup, clone, drop, restore, and truncate require <INSERT SUPER AWESOME THING HERE>, if you don't wish to allow these commands at all, you can disable